|

 Date: November 17, 1994

-Awardee: Sean Solomon, Director, Department of Terrestrial Magnetism, Carnegie Institution
+Lecturer: Sean Solomon, Director, Department of Terrestrial Magnetism, Carnegie Institution for Science

-Title: The Geophysical Evolution Of Venue: Why Does Earth's Sister Planet Bear So Llittle Family Resemblance?
+Title: The Geophysical Evolution of Venus: Why Does Earth's Sister Planet Bear So Llittle Family Resemblance?

 1993 LECTURE